bradoyler/xmr-miner/README.md

 # Monero Mine

 Monero (XMR) mining app, built with Vue.js and hashes visualized with D3
+- built as an experiment with CPU mining and for educational purposes only

 > Turn off Ad blockers to view demo.